violetauko/VeeQuotes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.1.

+# Author
+This app was written by Violet Auko

+# Description
+ This project ia aimed at creating and posting new quotes that helps inspire people.The quotes can also be voted for.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.